2026 Chicago Bungalow Kitchen Renovation Costs at a Glance

 Typical 10–12 Week Schedule

-- Week 5: Demo, discover/address hidden issues
+- Week 5: Demo, discover and address hidden issues (lead, asbestos, wiring)

-- Week 7: Rough plumbing/electrical, insulation
+- Week 7: Rough plumbing, electrical rewiring, insulation

 - Week 8: Drywall, flooring refinishing

-- Week 9-10: Cabinet installation, countertops
+- Week 9–10: Cabinet installation, countertop templating and install

-- Week 11: Backsplash, final fixtures
+- Week 11: Backsplash, final fixtures, appliance installation

-- Week 12: Touch-ups, final inspection
+- Week 12: Touch-ups, final inspection, punch list, walkthrough

 Renovating a Chicago bungalow kitchen requires respecting the home's heritage while embracing modern functionality.
 The most successful renovations honor original craftsmanship — preserving built-ins, maintaining proper proportions, and choosing period-appropriate materials.
 Yes, it costs more than a standard renovation, but the results create a kitchen that feels both timeless and fresh.